ttudorandrei/code_quiz/README.md

 ## Description

-As developers, we were tasked with buidilng a Quiz web application.
+As developers, we were tasked with building a Quiz web application.

 When the Quiz starts, the questions are presented to the user in a random order.